Champagne Deutz - Brut Classic avec étui

 Wine rated (2024 guide) 90/100

-A blend of the three main Champagne grape varieties, this non-vintage champagne is mature, with an aroma of white fruits and rich apple and citrus flavors.
-A touch of minerality rounds out the wine.
+A blend of the three main Champagne grape varieties, this non-vintage champagne is full-bodied, with aromas of white fruit and rich flavors of apple and citrus.
+A hint of minerality rounds out the wine.

 James Suckling